-If you do not hold either a ‘FIAP Life Card’ or ‘Photographers Card’ it will be compulsory for applications for the card to be made via the FIAP Platform at:- www.myfiap.net/user/register/fp
+If you do not hold either a ‘FIAP Life Card’ or ‘Photographers Card’ it will be compulsory for applications for the card to be made by the applicants themselves via the FIAP Platform at:- www.myfiap.net/user/register/fp

 There is a charge of €50, plus postage and PayPal charges (through which, without exception payment has to be made) for the FIAP Life Card itself.

 - Unless you already hold a FIAP Life Card, you will need to obtain one to make your first application for a distinction.
-You will therefore have to obtain your card BEFORE you can apply for a FIAP Distinction
+You will therefore have to obtain your card BEFORE you can apply for a FIAP Distinction.

 - If you are already the holder of a FIAP Life Card or a ‘FIAP Photographers Card’ and your last FIAP Distinction was gained in 2018 or earlier, this will have been provided without you having created a “Personal Profile”.
 Before you can apply for a new Distinction you MUST use the above link and create your own “Personal Profile”.
 To do this, follow the procedure to create your profile, BUT do not go on to the second part of the process, applying for a FIAP Life Card.
 That way you will not be charged for creating your profile.